Church Synthesis on Register Automata over Linearly Ordered Data Domains: Introduction

 \section{Introduction}

+\manufixed{R2 asks for a proper intro and suggest to move formal details in a preliminary section.
+I agree, it should be more to the point, first give some motivation, explain our objective, and give our contributions.
+We could keep the example and the text about constraint sequences, we it should be moved at the end of the introduction in a ``proof techniques'' section, which would also mentioned interesting side results.}{}

-Synthesis is the problem of automatically constructing a system from a behavioral specification.
-It was first proposed by Church as a game problem: two players, Adam in the role of the environment and Eve in the role of the system, alternately pick the values from alphabets $I$ and $O$.
+\subparagraph{Church synthesis} Reactive synthesis is the problem of automatically constructing a reactive system from a specification of correct executions, i.e. a non-terminating system which interacts with an environment, and whose executions all comply with the specification, no matter how the environment behaves.
+The earliest formulation of synthesis dates back to Church, who proposed to formalize it as a game problem: two players, Adam in the role of the environment and Eve in the role of the system, alternately pick the elements from two finite alphabets $I$ and $O$ respectively.
 Adam starts with $i_0 \in I$, Eve responds with $o_0 \in O$, ad infinitum.
-Their interaction results in the infinite outcome $i_0 o_0 i_1 o_1... \in (I\cdot O)^\omega$.
-The winner is decided by a winning condition, represented as a language $S \subseteq (I \cdot O)^\omega$ called \emph{specification}: if the outcome of Adam and Eve's interaction belongs to $S$, the play is won by Eve, otherwise by Adam.
-Eve wins the game if she has a strategy $\lambda_E: I^+ \to O$ to pick values, depending on what has been played so far, allowing her to win against any Adam strategy.
-Similarly, Adam wins the game if he has a strategy $\lambda_A : O^* \to I$ to win against any Eve strategy.
-In the original Church problem, the alphabets $I$ and $O$ are finite, and specifications are $\omega$-regular languages.
-The seminal papers~\cite{BL69,Rab72} connected Church games to zero-sum games on finite graphs.
-They also showed that Church games enjoy the property of \emph{determinacy}: every game is either won by Eve or otherwise by Adam, and \emph{finite-memoriness}: if Eve wins the game then she can win using a finite-memory strategy which can be executed by e.g.\ Mealy machines.
+Their interaction results in the $\omega$-word $w = i_0 o_0 i_1 o_1... \in (I\cdot O)^\omega$.
+The winner is decided by a winning condition, represented as a language $S \subseteq (I \cdot O)^\omega$ called \emph{specification}: if $w\in S$, the play is won by Eve, otherwise by Adam.
+Eve wins the game if she has a strategy $\lambda_\exists: I^+ \to O$ to pick elements in $O$, depending on what has been played so far, so that no matter the input sequence $i_0i_1\dots$ chosen by Adam, the resulting $\omega$-word $i_0\lambda(i_0)i_1\lambda(i_0i_1)\dots$ belongs to $S$.
+Similarly, Adam wins the game if he has a strategy $\lambda_\forall : O^* \to I$ to win against any strategy Eve uses.
+In the original Church problem, specifications are $\omega$-regular languages, i.e. languages definable in monadic second-order logic with one successor or equivalently, deterministic parity automata.
+The seminal papers~\cite{BL69,Rab72} have shown that Church games (for $\omega$-regular specification) are \emph{determined}: either Eve wins or otherwise Adam wins.
+Moreover, given a Church game, the winner of the game is computable.
+Finally, justifying the use of Church games as a formulation of reactive synthesis, finite-memory strategies are sufficient to win (both for Eve and Adam).
+This implies that if Eve wins a Church game, one can effectively construct a finite-state machine (e.g. a Mealy machine) implementing a winning strategy.